MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ## Update Visual Studio 2017 version 15.6 or later

-New with version 15.6, we've streamlined the installation and update experience to make it easier to use directly from within the IDE.
+New with version 15.6: We've streamlined the installation and update experience to make it easier to use directly from within the IDE.
 Here's how.

-### Update by using the Notifications hub
+### Use the Notifications hub

 1. When there are updates, there's a corresponding notification flag in Visual Studio.
 Choose the notification flag to open the **Notifications** hub, and then choose the update that you want to install.